Bloc/swiftris-checkpoints/05-block-party.md

 `spriteName` returns the correct filename for the given color, we use a simple `switch…case` statement to accomplish this.

-At **#5** we declare yet another computer property, `description`.
+At **#5** we declare yet another computed property, `description`.
 This property is required if we are to adhere to the `Printable` protocol.
 Without it, our code will fail to compile.
 It simply returns the `spriteName` of the color which is more than enough to describe the object.

 [Interested in reading more about computed properties?
 Try here.](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Properties.html)